-As of December 31, 2020, the Company has been engaged in exploration and appraisal activities aimed at fulfilling or exceeding work commitments outlined in the table included in Item 6.2 above.
-The Company's working interest assets are wholly located in Kenya and South Africa.
+As of December 31, 2021, the Company has been engaged in exploration and appraisal activities aimed at fulfilling or exceeding work commitments outlined in the table included in Item 6.2 above.
+The Company's direct working interest assets are wholly located in Kenya and South Africa.
 The Company is also engaged with Companies where it maintains an equity interest.
 Areas of activity for these companies include exploration assets in Africa and South America, and producing assets in Nigeria.
-In 2021 the Company will focus on the submission of a FDP for the Block 10BB and 13T licenses in Kenya and reprocessing of 3D seismic data in Block 3B/4B, offshore South Africa.